Skye-XD/desktop-icons-ng/FEATURES.md

 - [x] Fixed a memory leak in desktopIconItem and optimized destruction with cleanup and refactor of code.

 - [x] Fixed memory leak in metricsBackend.js

+- [x] Fix desktop-state race conditions by serializing file updates, geometry changes, preference changes, drag and drop, sorting, and other user-driven mutations through a single FIFO async queue, with file and geometry updates coalesced independently before serialization.

+- [x] Fix stale desktop-state and object-retention issues caused by overlapping mutations, ensuring updates complete before the next mutation begins and allowing failed mutations to reject their callers without stopping the queue.

+- [x] Fix GTK startup and rendering races by sizing the desktop overlay explicitly, waiting for the main container and overlay allocations, guarding zero-sized icon pictures, and retrying manual snapshots with fresh valid dimensions.

+- [x] Fix desktop cleanup and update reliability by preventing array mutation races, separating proxy wrapper constructors, updating the desktop database when files are removed, and improving icon-cache and missing-directory handling.